dimitri/pgloader/web/src/mysql.md

 the selected views here will be migrated over to PostgreSQL *with their contents*.

-It's possible to use the *MATERIALIZE VIEWS* clause and given both the name and the SQL (in MySQL dialect) definition of view, then pgloader created the view for the duration of the data loading.
+It's possible to use the *MATERIALIZE VIEWS* clause and give both the name and the SQL (in MySQL dialect) definition of view, then pgloader creates the view at bofore loading the data, then drops it again at the end.

 ## Loading the data